 What is an Oklahoma Resale Certificate?

-When retailers purchase products to resell, they often don’t pay sales tax to the supplier on the purchase.
+When retailers purchase products to resell, they often don’t pay sales tax to the supplier.
 The state sales tax will still be paid, but instead of the retailer paying sales tax, the retailer charges sales tax to their customer on the final value of the merchandise.

 For instance, let’s consider a sporting goods store in Oklahoma.
-With a valid resale certificate, the retailer can acquire sports equipment from manufacturers without paying sales tax on the transaction.
-When a retail customer purchases a sports item, such as a basketball or a tennis racket, the retailer (in this case, the sporting goods store) will include the sales tax based on the full price of the item.
+The retailer can acquire sports equipment from manufacturers and wholesalers without paying sales tax with a valid resale certificate.
+When a retail customer purchases a sports item, such as a basketball or a tennis racket, the retailer (in this case, the sporting goods store) will include the sales tax based on the item’s full price.
 The retailer collects the sales tax from all their transactions and periodically, typically monthly, remits the accumulated sales tax to the state.

 It’s important to note that the sales tax exemption is only intended for inventory that will be resold and not for the tax-free purchase of items used in normal business operations, such as paper, pens, etc.